davegomez/unistyle-flex-grid/README.md

 ##### Standalone

-You can use the compiled, prefixed, and minified version of unistyle-flex-grid as a standalone CSS downloading the files found in the [dist](https://github.com/davegomez/unistyle-flex-grid/tree/master/dist) directory of this repository and adding it to your project using the `<link>` HTML tag.
+You can use the compiled, prefixed, and minified version of unistyle-flex-grid as a standalone CSS downloading the files found in the [dist](https://github.com/davegomez/unistyle-flex-grid/tree/master/dist) directory and adding it to your project using the `<link>` HTML tag.

 ```
 <link rel="stylesheet" href=".../ufg.min.css">